izevaka/8hourapp/README.md

 #8hourapp

-This is one of my experimental projects that attempts to build a cms that is completely driven by git repositories.
+This is one of my experimental projects that attempts to build a CMS that is completely driven by git repositories.

 ## Running the app
 Clone this repository and install dependencies: